 If this type of content is helpful, click here to learn more about website design for beginners.
 Design Like a Wix Expert, my custom Wix tutorial re-launches in January with limited seats.

-Design Like a Wix Expert is website design for beginners.
+Design Like a Wix Expert is a website design course for beginners.
 It was strategically designed by me, a Wix Expert, for the beginner designer, DIY-er who loves shortcuts, and the mom looking to grow her skillset to freelance services and stay home with her kids.

-I want you to make a splash in 2021, jump into one of the top Wix courses for 2021.
+I want you to make a splash in 2021, and jump into one of the top Wix courses for 2021.

 Designing your own website will be simple with my course, and it will save you time, which is money.
 So come co-create your website with me to build a Wix website in 4-6 weeks.